 After completing each Exercise, check the Exercise Status and Grade fields to confirm that your work has been submitted.

-Listen to the Audio Recording to familiarize yourself with the content.
-Then, click the Continue to Questions button to answer the questions associated with the audio.
+Critical Listening Exercises begin with an audio recording.
+You'll first listen to a Critical Listening Exercise's audio recording to familiarize yourself with its content, then you'll click the "Continue to Questions" button to answer the questions associated with the audio.
 After submitting, you will be able to review your results, replay the audio, view a transcript, or try again.

-Once you are satisfied with your recording, click Submit.
+Once you are satisfied with your recording, click "Submit" (2).
 After submitting, you will be able to review your results, replay the audio, view a transcript, or try again.
 You will need either an internal or external microphone to complete these exercises.
 If you are asked to grant the system access, click Allow.

 These exercises ask you to record yourself saying a sentence or two using the appropriate medical terminology.
 You will need either an internal or external microphone to complete these exercises.
-If you are asked to grant the system access, click Allow. *
+If you are asked to grant the system access, click "Allow."

-*Smartphones generally do not support MLL’s Audio Generation activities.
+Note: Smartphones generally do not support MLL’s Audio Generation activities.
 Please also avoid using Internet Explorer.
 Desktop and laptop computers with Mac OS or Windows 7,8,10 are generally supported, with Google Chrome being the recommended browser.
 Chromebooks are supported. iPads may be supported with the latest versions of iOS.

 Remember that Generation Exercises are not graded automatically, so you will not see a grade in your Gradebook for these exercises until your instructor has evaluated your submission and assigned a grade.